 The exasperating transfer window has finally drawn to a close and suffice to say Arsene Wenger has done some pretty solid and interesting business.
 Whilst the signings of Perez and Mustafi will undoubtedly be analysed and scrutinised by pundits over the coming months, it is the release of Jack Wilshere on loan that excites and intrigues me the most.
 For years now, Jack has been on the cusp of something special.
 Expectations have grown great and yet his transformation from orphan Pip to the gentleman he was expected to become have failed to materialise.
 His career trajectory has stalled and with Arsenal lacking the necessary space in their first eleven, a move to another club was necessary to jump start his career.
+I'd venture to say that some Gooners are already using their bet365 bonus code that Jack will be at another club come next season; we shall see.

 It was unsurprising that there were a number of European clubs who enquired about the England international’s availability.
 However, it was less foreseeable that the quality of Premier League clubs who came in for Wilshere would fall beneath the standard of the mid-table variety.
 For a number of years Jack has fallen short of his expected trajectory; once the 18 year old to overshadow both Xavi and Iniesta at the Camp Nou, Jack has failed to replicate his performance.
 For the decision to be between a faltering Roma, a Pardew-led Palace and the apple of the FA’s eye Eddie Howe’s Bournemouth, Arsenal fans will be glad that the midfielder is heading to the south coast.
 Firstly, from a predominantly selfish point of view, I am pleased Wilshere decided to stay in the Premier League.
 He is an exciting player to watch.
 His ability to run with the ball, a genuine ability to dribble and draw players in, is a trait unbeknownst to much of the Premier League.
 Similar attributes may be accredited to the affable Santi Cazorla and the resurgent Eden Hazard – and admittedly, both of them are a level above the England international, but few others.
 Furthermore, his previous two international goals demonstrate a willingness to take responsibility, made all the more exhilarating by being scored with the much beloved cultured left foot (that inexplicable fans’ favouritism for 20% of professional footballers).
 Simply, this is a player that excites.